svmiller/svmiller.github.io/_posts/2017-07-13-set-up-google-scholar-to-find-class-readings.md

 ---

-Let me start with an only slightly edited e-mail exchange I got from a student during a class I taught.
+Let me start with an only slightly edited e-mail exchange with a student during a class I taught.

 > Dr. Miller,
 >